cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 - Create a folder `k8s-bulletinboard` in your home directory for the various yaml-files, you will create in the exercises.
 - Create a sub-folder `ads` for all yaml-files, related to **Bulletinboard-Ads** (App/Microservice + DB).

+## Step 1: Create a Configmap with location of Postgres database files

+- Specify a **Configmap** `ads-db-config` with an environment variable `PGDATA` for the new location of the Postgresql database files: `/var/lib/postgresql/data/pgdata` and save the **Configmap** spec under the filename `ads-db-configmap.yaml` in folder `k8s-bulletinboard/ads`.
+Do not forget to specify proper labels for component and module !

+- Now call `kubectl apply -f ads-db-configmap.yaml` to create the **Configmap**.

-## Step 1: Create a Configmap to initialize the database
+## Step 2: Create a Secret to initialize the database

 - Use the following sql script to create a new database `adsuser` and a specific user `adsuser` with password `initial`.
+  Since the file contains censitive data like password, we will store it as a generic **secret**.
+First save this script in an `initdb.sql` named file.

  ```
  -- This is a postgres initialization script for the postgres container.
-Execute it with psql as:
- -- $> psql postgres -f initdb.sql
+ -- Will be executed during container initialization ($> psql postgres -f initdb.sql)
  CREATE ROLE adsuser WITH LOGIN PASSWORD 'initial' INHERIT CREATEDB;
  CREATE DATABASE ads WITH ENCODING 'UNICODE' LC_COLLATE 'C' LC_CTYPE 'C' TEMPLATE template0;
  GRANT ALL PRIVILEGES ON DATABASE ads TO adsuser;